 3. Baked Beans

-Baked beans, the beans everyone has probably tried at least once in their lifetime and a rainy day staple in many Aussie homes.
+Third in our list of the healthiest beans to eat are the humble baked beans.
+This bean is the one that almost everyone has probably tried at least once in their lifetime and is a rainy day staple in many Aussie homes.
 Baked beans are packed with protein and fibre, however, they do come with quite a hefty salt content.
-‘Regular salt’ baked-beans (ie, the ones that don’t have ‘reduced salt’ smeared all over their packaging) have about 1000mg of salt - that’s around half the recommended daily salt intake [2,3]!
+‘Regular salt’ baked-beans (ie, the ones that don’t have ‘reduced salt’ smeared all over their packaging) have about 1000mg of salt – that’s around half the recommended daily salt intake [2,3]!
 The ‘regular salt’ baked beans have about 6g of sugar per serve too, which is moderate – but higher than their other legume friends (not including black beans) who top about 2g [3,4].
 On the other hand, ‘reduced salt’ baked beans have about half the amount of salt at about 500mg (still ¼ of the daily recommendations) [2,3].But this reduced salt comes at a cost, with the sugar content of these guys at 9.5g per serve .